PaulFremont3/metaT_AO_NAO/Main_analysis/README.md

 Note: the Rscripts in this repository generate all pdfs necessary to create the figures.
 However, some of them have been modified in Inkscape (color etc) so the output pdfs do not correspond excatly to the figures.

-In addition, the scripts generate additional pdfs and rds files not necessarily necessary to generate the figures.
+In addition, the scripts generate additional pdfs and rds files not necessary to generate the figures.
 Output files used for the figures are disclosed.